Techtonica/curriculum/projects/portfolio/portfolio-webpage-1.md

 ### Recommended extension activity if time permits

 - [ ] Go into the settings of your portfolio-website repo in GitHub and create a link for your live site
-- [ ] Make sure the link to your live github.io site is clickable on your README.
+- [ ] Link to your live github.io site that is clickable on your README.

 ---